 How did you get started?

 I have always been interested in research, writing, culture, and policy.
 Before and after graduate school, I worked in a variety of education, policy and tech settings including public television, nonprofit organizations, and schools.
-While working in a contract position as a web manager, I was recruited to serve as consultant for schools designated as “in need of improvement” by the president of Gibson and Associates.
+While working in a contract position as a web manager, I was recruited to serve as consultant for schools designated as “in need of improvement.
 Within a five-year period, I supervised or worked individually with dozens of schools and local education agencies.
 Soon my work expanded to conducting program evaluations of federal and state programs including National Science Foundation grants.
 I also began to write partnership grants involving higher education, community agencies, and school districts.
 My client group expanded to include museums, local governments, and nonprofit organizations.

 What inspired you to start your business?